What is Gender affirmation surgery?

 Do you get scars after MTF top surgery?

 Yes, MTF top surgery results in some degree of scarring.
-But they will gradually fade and flatten over time.
-Most patients have felt their final results are well worth the scars in the beginning.
+They will gradually fade and flatten over time, but they will never fully disappear.

 It depends on the procedure and the surgeon.
-Generally speaking, it may take from 1 hour to 3 hours.
+Generally speaking, it can take between 1 hour and 3 hours.

 Can breasts grow back after top surgery?

-Although a little tissue is left behind to maintain the contour of the chest, 95% of the tissue is removed so, breast tissue will not grow back
+Although a little tissue is left behind to maintain the contour of the chest, 95% of the tissue is taken.
+So, breast tissue will not grow back.

 Will I need multiple surgeries for the MTF top surgery?

-Most patients only require a single surgery however <5% will have to undergo additional surgery which will be a very minimal procedure.
+Most patients only require a single surgery however <5% will have to undergo additional surgery to revise results from the first procedure.

-When can I resume my daily work activities after top surgery?
+When can I resume my daily work activities after Gender Affirmation surgery?

 You can leave the hospital the next day after surgery but you can only resume your office job after 2 to 3 weeks.
 You are recommended to avoid heavy chest work for 2 to 3 months.

-Choosing the Best Plastic Surgeon in Australia for Gender Surgery
+Choosing a Plastic Surgeon in Australia for Gender Surgery

 Plastic V’s Cosmetic Surgeons